 2. Familiarize yourself with individual team capacity and capability

 Team motivation is incomplete if you don’t familiarize yourself with individual team capacity and capability.
 It would be best if you got acquainted with each team member.
-That is, you have to tell them that you see them for who they are to your team and whom they can rise to become.
-Recognition is a major motivation for most persons.
+That is, you have to tell them that you see them for who they are to your team and who they can rise to become.
+Recognition is a major motivation for most people.